aham-deepak/aham-deepak/README.md

 ## Deepak Webpage
 ### Hi there, Deepak here
 Developer who switched to Cloud Infrastructure.
-Have been building tools and automation around  muti-cloud enviroment, to make life easy for devs right from the project setup to the deployment and then alerting and monitoring with the lastest technologies.
+Have been building tools and automation around  muti-cloud enviroment, to make life easy for devs right from the project setup to the deployment and then alerting and monitoring with the latest technologies.

 - 🔭 &nbsp;I’m currently working on Automations.
 - 🌱 &nbsp;I’m currently learning  Go and python